Menu

 What inspired you to get into this work?

-My mother-in-law, who was married to my daughter-in-law, was making Temari, and I helped her with that.
+My mother-in-law, who was married to a Japanese woman, was making temari, and I helped her with that.

 What do you want to appeal the most in your work?